anvslv/HtmlConverter/README.md

 When backend is stopped, jobs which have  `InProgress` status are reset back to `ReceivedInputFile`, which will allow them to be processed after backend is restarted.

+Several instances of conversion service can be deployed behind load balancer (i.e. nginx), backend will talk to this balancer instead of conversion service directly.

 ## How to run

 From `./HtmlConverter`, run